fxcoudert/julia/doc/src/manual/calling-c-and-fortran-code.md

 | `...` (variadic function specification)                 |                          |                      | `; va_arg1::T, va_arg2::S, etc.` (only supported with `@ccall` macro)                                          |

-The [`Cstring`](@ref) type is essentially a synonym for `Ptr{UInt8}`, except the conversion to `Cstring` throws an error if the Julia string contains any embedded NUL characters (which would cause the string to be silently truncated if the C routine treats NUL as the terminator).
-If you are passing a `char*` to a C routine that does not assume NUL termination (e.g. because you pass an explicit string length), or if you know for certain that your Julia string does not contain NUL and want to skip the check, you can use `Ptr{UInt8}` as the argument type. `Cstring` can also be used as the [`ccall`](@ref) return type, but in that case it obviously does not introduce any extra checks and is only meant to improve readability of the call.
+The [`Cstring`](@ref) type is essentially a synonym for `Ptr{UInt8}`, except the conversion to `Cstring` throws an error if the Julia string contains any embedded null characters (which would cause the string to be silently truncated if the C routine treats null as the terminator).
+If you are passing a `char*` to a C routine that does not assume null termination (e.g. because you pass an explicit string length), or if you know for certain that your Julia string does not contain null and want to skip the check, you can use `Ptr{UInt8}` as the argument type. `Cstring` can also be used as the [`ccall`](@ref) return type, but in that case it obviously does not introduce any extra checks and is only meant to improve readability of the call.